Be sure to check out the Discipline M+ Bible on WoWHead for in-depth tips and tricks for each dungeon and affix!

 - The Crucible of Flame — Aggressive damage increase with slight healing upside.

-- Aggressive - The Crucible of Flame Major, Vision of Perfection Minor
+- Aggressive — The Crucible of Flame (major) · Vision of Perfection, Spirit of Preservation and Conflict and Strife (minors)

-- Mana Hungry/High Single-Target - Memory of Lucid Dreams Major, The Well of Existence Minor
+- Mana Hungry/High Single-Target — Memory of Lucid Dreams (major) · Vision of Perfection, Spirit of Preservation, The Ever-Rising Tide and Conflict and Strife (minors)

 Disc M+ Strengths and How To Maximize Them